Ruth Dyk

-Ruth Dyk (March 25, 1901 – November 18, 2000) was an American suffragist, psychologist and author.
+Ruth Dyk (March 25, 1901 – November 18, 2000) was an American suffragist, psychologist, and author.
 As a young woman, she and her mother marched together in Boston for women's suffrage, and late in life she was featured in Ken Burns' documentary on the subject, Not for Ourselves Alone.
-Dyk also worked as a researcher at State University of New York, publishing findings that challenged contemporary notions that motherhood necessarily brought women happiness.
+Dyk also worked as a researcher at the State University of New York, publishing findings that challenged contemporary notions that motherhood necessarily brought women happiness.

 Early life and education

 Dyk was born Ruth Belcher on March 25, 1901, in Portland, Maine.
 Her parents were Arthur Fuller Belcher, a lawyer who died when Ruth was three, and Annie Manson Belcher, who was one of the first women to attend Tufts Medical School, though the school forced her out when she married.
 Ruth grew up in Newton Center, Massachusetts, where Ruth and her mother marched together in Boston for women's suffrage.

-Dyk attended Wellesley College as an undergraduate, graduating in 1923, and Simmons College, earning a M.A. in economics.
+Dyk attended Wellesley College as an undergraduate, graduating in 1923, and Simmons College, earning an M.A. in economics.
 She also studied at the University of Wisconsin and the University of California, Berkeley.

 Dyk was later featured in Ken Burns' documentary of suffragists, Not for Ourselves Alone.